 Chandrabhaga Fair in Jhalrapatan

-All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Jet Airways, JetLite and Air India have regular services from city to city.
+BY AIR: All the major cities in Rajasthan, including Jodhpur, Jaipur and Udaipur, are linked by internal flights - Jet Airways, JetLite and Air India have regular services from city to city.

-With train travel being the principal means of transport for most Indians, the rail network within Rajasthan is superb.
-All the major cities can be reached by train, as can a great many of the smaller towns.
+BY TRAIN: All the major cities can be reached by train, as can a great many of the smaller towns.
 Make sure you book tickets early, particularly in peak season - see Indian Rail for fares and timetables.

-A car is required in order to get to the smaller villages and the more remote areas, where many of our loveliest hotels are located.
+BY CAR & DRIVER: A car is required in order to get to the smaller villages and the more remote areas, where many of our loveliest hotels are located.
 We recommend hiring a car and an experienced driver who knows the area (self-driving in India can be a hair-raising experience, to say the least!) - contact our Tailormade Tours Operator for more information.

 No special permit is required for travel to Rajasthan but almost every non-Indian needs a tourist visa to enter India.
 These are 3- and 6-month single- or multiple-entry visas.
 You will need a valid passport to get one, and they must be obtained in your country of origin in advance of the date of travel.
 For access to certain protected areas (e.g. national parks), you may need a special permit and, often, a guide; these are available locally.